Huichelaar/FE8U_Fortresses/README.txt

     unit bit (RAM Unit struct +0xE bit +0x0), but this didn't seem to affect story events, so I decided to use the dead bit instead.
 When you remove a fortmaster from a fort, the dead bit is unset, bringing the unit back to your party.

+  CHAPTER END
+    You need to put an "ASMC ChapterEndExtra+0x1" in the end event of your chapter if you want produce of player-controlled forts to increase, and if you want the enemy fortmaster of the fort corresponding to the current chapter to be cleared.

 MENU